Crompton Consumer: Leadership changes to drive the next phase of growth

-Highlights Consolidated revenue growth led by the ECD business Weak performance in lighting business Fans business outperformed peers in second half Outstanding net debt of ~Rs 900 crore at the end of Mar-23 Decline in RM prices to support margins Trading at 26 times FY25 estimated earnings Crompton Greaves Consumer Electricals has reported a mixed Q4FY23 performance as revenue growth came in line with expectations but profitability lagged owing to the competitive market environment.
-However, the March-quarter numbers are of little importance as Crompton has recently...
+Highlights Consolidated revenue growth led by the ECD business Weak performance in lighting business Fans business outperformed peers in second half Outstanding net debt of ~Rs 900 crore at the end of Mar-23 Decline in RM prices to support margins Trading at 26 times FY25 estimated earnings Crompton Greaves Consumer Electricals (CMP: Rs 260; Market cap: Rs 16,518 crore) has reported a mixed Q4FY23 performance as revenue growth came in line with expectations but profitability lagged owing to the competitive market environment.
+However, the March-quarter numbers are...

 Moneycontrol Pro Panorama | When economics collides with geopolitics